malanski/malanski/README.md

 ### About me:
 <p>
-&ensp;&ensp;&ensp; Fullstack programmer and developer, Bachelor's degree in drawing (EMBAP) and Technologist in product and graphic design (ENSITEC).
-Professional art teacher and tattoo artist.
-Spare time musician, guitarist, drums, and synthesizer programming.
+&ensp;&ensp;&ensp; Full-stack developer and coder with a bachelor's in art (EMBAP) and a certificate in product and graphic design (ENSITEC). professional tattoo artist and art educator.
+Guitarist, drummer, and synthesizer player in my free time.
 <p>
-&ensp;&ensp;&ensp; Always involved with technology and art, I take these resources to professional life in forms of expression.
-I have ease to work with groups, good relationships with people, responsibility, and a spirit of leadership.
-I have a passion for science and new experiences in communication, education and photography.
+&ensp;&ensp;&ensp;  I've always been interested in technology and the arts, and I use these resources to express myself in my professional life.
+I am able to work well in groups and with people, and I value responsibility and leadership.
+I love learning new things about communication, education, and photography.

 ### Main skills:

 ![HTML](https://img.shields.io/badge/-HTML-0e3582?style=for-the-badge&logo=html5&labelColor=1f004e)&nbsp;